 About Me

 OK.
 Here’s the thing.
 As I see it, our way of life increasingly relies on our ability to persuade each other to buy products, services and lifestyles we don’t need, don’t want and can’t afford.
 I don’t think that’s sustainable, and I don’t want to be part of that process.
-However, my career’s steeped in brand strategy, visual identity and communication design, so I know it works, and I know how to do it well.

 Adam Piggot